zephir-lang/zephir-docs/en/installation.md

 ./install -c
 ```

-The last thing you need is: make sure you have all the necessary dependencies and install additional PHP libraries:
+The last thing you need is to make sure you have all the necessary dependencies and install additional PHP libraries:

 ```bash
 composer install
 ```

+This step is optional for version 0.10.x, however, it will become mandatory in future versions.

 <a name='testing-the-installation'></a>
 ## Testing the Installation